willemw12/get_iplayer_downloader/README.md

     get_iplayer_downloader

-### Running the install script
+### Installing by install script

+This should work on any Linux distribution.
 Run from this directory:

     ./install.sh